 Psych ER, which tracks the lives of people suffering from mental illness over the course of three years as they search for sanity, directed by Kenneth Rosenberg, Upper East Films LLC ($100,000).

-Quest: The Fury and the Sound follows the experiences of an African American family who, despite being victimized by gun violence, continue to embrace their community, directed by Jonathan Olshefski, Quest Fury Sound LLC ($100,000).
+Quest follows the experiences of an African American family over the course of ten years as they use their home music studio to embrace their community, directed by Jonathan Olshefski, Quest Fury Sound LLC ($100,000).

 Survivors, which explores both the personal and political turmoil that the Ebola outbreak exposes in Sierra Leone through the eyes of a local filmmaker, directed by Banker White, Anna Fitch, and Arthur Pratt, WeOwnTV ($200,000).